kcartlidge/PermissionServer/README.md

 For more complete details see the sample MVC site.

 ## About the sample MVC site

+> You will need to add email server credentials to `Program.cs` first.
+Complete ALL the fields saying `[FILL ME IN]`.
+The other settings are already suitable for a free email service for developers that's designed for just this type of thing.

+> For this example (and most sites using Permission Server) there is no need to create an account.
+Logging in confirms the email address so an account can be transparently created in the background, meaning sign-up and login are the same thing (though you may choose to have different flows in your UI for user clarity).

 The most common scenario is an MVC website, so there's an example in the Permission Server source code repository.
 Here's a few pointers on where to look and what to look for.